 One example of the way the Innovation Partnership programme will be brought to life is through the new Innovation Trail, which will give leading specifiers and decision makers the opportunity to explore revolutionary products, solutions and materials and meet the leading thinkers behind these innovations.

-The company will be demonstrating its commitment to healthy, high-performing and sustainable buildings with its STEICOelements range.
+Also joining the programme is ecological construction product company, Steico – the company will be demonstrating its commitment to healthy, high-performing and sustainable buildings with its Steico elements range.

 Craig Colligan, national sales manager at Steico UK, commented: “We exhibit all over the world but we chose to launch our healthy buildings campaign at Futurebuild in the UK last year.